vamshipv/NLP-Project/README.md

 ## Sample output image of the RAG

-Below is an example of the Gradio interface in action, showing a summarized output and the sentiment breakdown.
+Gradio interface, showing a summarized output and the sentiment breakdown.

 ![Sample RAG Pipeline Output](rag_output.png)